antonlindstrom/docker-statsd/README.md

 The [statsd admin interface](https://github.com/etsy/statsd/blob/master/docs/admin_interface.md) can be accessed through `8126/tcp`.
 This is not exposed on the host so you'll either have to know the translated port or the IP of the instance.

+Note that you can only run one statsd instance on your docker host due to the port mapping.